gorkemcanozkan/gender-classifier/README.md

 # Gender Classifier

 This is a deep convolutional model that classifies genders with 91% accuracy.
-The model is saved on HuggingFace that can be accessed from the link below.
+The model is saved on HuggingFace🤗 that can be accessed from the link below.

     https://huggingface.co/gorkemcanozkan/gender-classifier/blob/main/gender_classifier_v1.h5